CaravanaCloud/cloud-janitor/README.md

 Cloud Janitor is also built to be easily extensible and contributions are most welcome!

-# Cloud Janitor on GitPod
+## Cloud Janitor on GitPod

-This repository contains the gitpod configuration to start your development instance with Java, Quarkus, AWS CLI and all tools that you need to code.
+This repository is ready to launch on gitpod, containing all configuration to start your development instance with Java, Quarkus, AWS CLI and all tools that you need to code.

 Start you gitpod worspace by visiting https://gitpod.io/#github.com/CaravanaCloud/cloud-janitor